 Beyond CIEE Tokyo, students can explore some of Japan's most important landmarks, like the Imperial Palace, the prime minister's office, and the supreme court.
 The city also offers plenty of amenities, like shops, restaurants, and cafés.

 Where Students Study

-Founded by Jesuits in 1913, Sophia University is one of the leading universities in Japan.
+Founded by Jesuits in 1913, Sophia University is one of the leading universities in Tokyo.
 It welcomes more than 13,000 students, including international students from more than 90 countries.
 In addition to Japanese language courses, CIEE students will take courses through the Faculty of Liberal Arts.